MAP Calculator (Mean Arterial Pressure)

 The mean arterial pressure of the first patient is much lower and hence worse.
 This example shows that diastolic pressure plays a vital role in determining the health condition of the patient.

 Hypertension – the high blood pressure

-Although we monitor the mean arterial pressure mainly in fear of it dropping too much, the majority of people should worry rather about having a too high blood pressure - hypertension.
-As we have already mentioned, the blood pressure is considered to be raised when the systolic blood pressure is equal or above 140 mmHg and/or the diastolic blood pressure is equal or above 80 mm Hg.
+Although we monitor the mean arterial pressure mainly for fear of it dropping too much, the majority of people should worry instead about having a too high blood pressure - hypertension.
+As we have already mentioned, blood pressure is considered high when the systolic blood pressure is equal to or above 140 mmHg and/or the diastolic blood pressure is equal to or above 80 mm Hg.